 Season to taste and add more cheese, along with sour cream and any leftover bacon pieces.

 With bacon, cheese, potatoes and cream you really can’t go wrong with this recipe.
-Serve it in a bowl and top with more bacon, cheese, sour cream and scallions OR in a bread bowl and I promise you’ll fall in love.

 I loved everything about this soup, but the sour cream, cheese and bacon on top were the best toppings for this Baked Potato Soup.
 I definitely think you need to try this recipe – ASAP!